ephemery-testnet/ephemery-resources/README.md

     - A small private chain was created to identify feasibility issues and to stabilize the devops setup.
 - [x] Public network with manual reset mechanism
     - Stable network open to the public and wider debugging, simplifing node/validator setup
-- [ ] Creating general specifications for automatically resetted ephemral testnet
+- [ ] Creating general specifications for automatically reset ephemeral testnet
     - Discussion about implementation details and specifications based on data gathered from the network with manual resets
     - [Specs draft](https://notes.ethereum.org/@MarioHavel/testnet-specs)
 - [ ] Preliminary client implementation work